jeffreychaplin/home-gh-pages/animation/_posts/2021-01-09-chainboxes.md

 ## Information

-This animation is a collision test.
+This is a collision test animation.

 <div class="lead aspect-ratio sixteen-nine">